sparksammy/CallieNaps_Blue/README.md

 # CallieNaps New World
 "The best way to hax is to think simple, yet outside the box at the same time, but use the right tools." --Samuel Lord, 2021

 Note: This now uses Mac compilation as of June 12th 2021 at 7pm central time.
+Also, this is MY project, and so far, has 0 affiliation with Jellyfish.
+Enjoy, and feel free to contribute as long as you follow the SparksammyCOC as well as the LICENSE.

 ## How does it work?
 It uses a simple (semi-custom?)
 LUA VM to put code into ROBLOX's engine that allows you to execute pre-built commands once the .dylib is injected.
+Please note this mostly

 ## Dependencies?
 Hint: brew install lua@5.1